pavel-kirienko/o1heap/README.md

 ### Releasing

-Update the version number macro in the header file and create a new git tag like `1.0`.
+Update the version number macro in the header file and create a new semver git tag like `2.3.0`.

 ### MISRA compliance